Where to Stay in Yellowstone (& Where NOT to Stay!)

 A critter in Yellowstone

-It sounded like someone was wearing lead shoes and stomping across their room, non-stop, for the better part of an hour.
+It sounded like someone was wearing lead shoes and stomping across their room for the better part of an hour.
 Then, the screaming started, along with the shouting to stop said screaming, followed by more thumping, for at least another full hour.

-We were hopeful the folks upstairs got a stern talking to that this was not a lucha libre venue.
+We were hopeful the folks upstairs got a stern talking to about how this was not a lucha libre venue.
 When the security guard came by our room, however, he told us he heard nothing when he went by.

 He told us to consider it may be the building’s old pipes (?!?), adding this chestnut: “Families do stay here, you know.”